VishnuRanganath/Coding-Challenge-F21/README.md

 This document explains my solution to UTD ACM Research's Fall 2021 Coding Challenge.
 Unfortunately, I lack the technical expertise to implement my solution, so this repository contains only this document and a file with a sample input.

-The solution is divided into a number two "steps".
+The solution is divided into two "steps".
 Step zero is performed before analyzing anything.
 Then, step one is performed each time a passage is analyzed.

 ## Step 0: Establishing a Dictionary